Modular Family Symmetry in Fluxed GUTs: Introduction

 Several quantities and parameters of the effective theory, such as the K\"ahler potential, the superpotential, and Yukawa couplings, depend on the field $\tau$ and have well-defined transformation properties under (some congruence group of) $SL(2,\mathbb{Z})$.
 Analogously, in toroidal compactifications, there are discrete symmetries, dubbed T-dualities, which relate Type IIB theory with compactification radius $R$ to Type IIA associated with the inverse radius $1/R$.
 Constraints similar to the above mentioned are also expected to be imposed on the effective theory~(see~\cite{Ferrara:1989qb} and review~\cite{DHoker:2022dxx}).

-In this paper, we extend these ideas to the rich framework of local F-Theory, which can be applied using bottom-up constructions.
-We discuss the explicit constructions of Yukawa couplings in F-Theory as integrals of overlapping wavefunctions around the intersection of matter curves, each a Riemannian surface.
-In this construction, the wavefunctions are solutions to the equations of motion of the compactified Yang-Mills (YM) theory on the 7-branes, which the solutions have an undetermined holomorphic dependency on the coordinates of the matter curve.
+In this paper, motivated by the rich framework of local F-Theory~\cite{Beasley:2008dc,Beasley:2008kw}, we extend these ideas to bottom-up effective theories based on generic properties of local F-theory inspired GUTs broken by fluxes that share important features and similarities to explicit F-Theory models, which we refer to as Fluxed GUTs~\cite{CrispimRomao:2017tnd}.
+Yukawa couplings in F-Theory emerge as integrals of overlapping wavefunctions around the intersection of matter curves, each a Riemannian surface.
+In this construction, the wavefunctions are solutions to the equations of motion of the compactified Yang-Mills (YM) theory on the 7-branes, with an undetermined holomorphic dependency on the coordinates of the matter curve.
 This observation leads us to conclude that the structure of the Yukawa couplings will depend on the complex structure moduli of the matter curves in such a way that if these curves exhibit modular symmetries, then the Yukawa couplings can be modular forms associated with these symmetries.

-Using this observation, we argue that one may explicitly construct fluxed GUTs with discrete modular symmetry, within a bottom-up approach where the fields on chosen matter curves, subject to specified fluxes, transform as a representation of a discrete modular family group and carry assigned modular weights.
-Additionally, the Yukawa matrices, arising from the overlapping wavefunction integrals at matter curve intersections, are promoted to modular forms of appropriate weight.
-As a first example of the new approach, we have analysed in detail a concrete F-Theory Fluxed $SU(5)$ GUT with modular $S_4$ family symmetry.
-We show that, although the model fits the data very well, with the best point having vanishing $\chi^2$, it is over-parameterised and therefore lacks predictive power.
-Nevertheless, it provides some insight into fermion mass hierarchies and serves as a demonstration of the bottom-up approach to modular family symmetry in F-Theory fluxed GUTs.
+Following from this observation, we develop a bottom-up approach based on Fluxed GUTs with discrete modular symmetry, where the fields on chosen matter curves, subject to specified fluxes, transform as some representation of a discrete modular family group and carry assigned modular weights.
+Yukawa couplings, arising from the overlapping wavefunction integrals at matter curve intersections, are then promoted to modular forms of appropriate weight to balance the Yukawa operator.
+As a first example of such a bottom-up approach, we have analysed in detail a concrete local fluxed $SU(5)$ GUT with modular $S_4$ family symmetry.
+We show that, although the model fits the data very well, with the best point having vanishing $\chi^2$, it is over-parameterised and therefore is not predictive.
+Nevertheless, it provides some insight into fermion mass hierarchies and serves as a demonstration of the bottom-up approach to modular family symmetry in F-Theory inspired Fluxed GUTs.